DaraOladapo/c-sharp-with-dotnet-core/README.md

 -------------

-Most developers started writing thier coding career with a `Hello World`.
+Most developers started writing their coding career with a `Hello World`.

 Lesson 1 get us started with a Console App displaying Hello World.